 Nowadays, it is hard for many of us to find the “nexus of space and time” where we are.
 Many would much rather watch YouTube videos about “space” and “time,” than to actually experience those things in the present moment.
 We can blame addiction, social media, depression, our parents and institutions for our predicament, but in the end of the day only we can re-calibrate our collective attention to more productive endeavors and co-create generational narratives that don’t pit us against each other.

-We know that the old model of sharing generational knowledge is not only corrupt and obsolete, but morally bankrupt.
+We know that the old model of sharing generational knowledge is not only obsolete, but morally bankrupt.
 Therefore, it is up to us to reject closed systems of explanation about who we are, and use the ties and bind us to build a better future, rather than cut ourselves off from the human experience and retreat to our silos in the marketplace.